Stephen-J-Whitaker/joanne-geraghty-music/README.md

 - [Font Awsome](https://fontawesome.com/) : Used to source social media svg files

 - Code Institute form Dump : Form data is sent to this form dump in lieu opf implemention of a custom back end process to handle the incomming form posts

+- [The W3C Markup Validation Service](https://validator.w3.org/#validate_by_uri) : Used to validate the website HTML

+- [The W3C CSS Validation Service - Jigsaw](https://jigsaw.w3.org/css-validator/) : Used to validate the website CSS

 ## **Credits**